w3c/wai-curricula/content/content-author/images.md

 Optional ideas to teach the learning outcomes:

 * Show examples of informative images, including icons, pictures, and illustrations.
 Explain that these images are considered informative when they present information that is not otherwise available in the adjacent text.
 Discuss what text alternatives to include for these images  based on the image content and on the information provided in the image adjacent text.
+* Discuss examples of images that can be both informative and decorative based on context.
+Explain that decorative images require empty alternative text.
+Some authoring tools let specify when an image is decorative.
+Otherwise, content authors must provide annotations for designers and developers to implement images as decorative.
 * Explain the differences between providing textual information as text and providing text in an image file.
 Explain that some assistive technologies may be able to recognize some text in an image but may still miss the semantics in the text.
 * Reflect with students on available authentication systems to identify humans, including visual, auditory, and logical CAPTCHA, as well as biometrics.
 Describe challenges associated to relying only on one modality of CAPTCHA.
 Emphasize that authors, designers, and developers must ensure people can authenticate through several modalities of CAPTCHA.
 This includes ensuring the tool provides such modalities itself and using plugins that include that functionality.